 Subsequently, Dr. Bazargan turned down a PhD admission offer from Oxford University, so that he could continue his research at the Hong Kong University of Science and Technology with a full scholarship under the supervision of one of the most cited Chemical Engineers of all time: prof. Gordon McKay.
 Dr. Bazargan’s PhD research aimed at producing valuable materials and useful products from a wide variety of solid wastes.
 In addition, the topic of water and wastewater treatment, and more specifically, oil spill remediation with sorbents was more closely examined.
 During his PhD, Dr. Bazargan obtained an additional scholarship to carry out a chapter of his work at the University of Cambridge.
 At Cambridge, he worked under the supervision of Dr. Sarah Rough, where he produced and tested biomass fuel pellets for renewable energy applications, as well as producing pellets for heavy metal adsorption in water and wastewater treatment.
 Dr. Bazargan obtained his PhD degree in January 2015.

 Thus far, Dr. Bazargan has had more than 40 academic publications and conference presentations.
 He is the recipient of numerous awards and scholarships, including top instructor, best paper, best presentation, gold medal and the “International Young Waste Researcher Award” in 2015.
-His track record has also been successfully evaluated by the “National Elites Foundation” which awarded him the esteemed “Kazemi Ashtiani” prize in 2017.
+His track record has also been evaluated and approved by the “National Elites Foundation” which awarded him the esteemed “Kazemi Ashtiani” prize in 2017.